“When you are in the place of your purpose, your needs will be drawn to you.”

 This is why the first step in the Noah framework I now use with my clients is Obedience.

+Noah’s first act was not to build anything, his first step was to simply accept the call and start walking in obedience.
 Before money, measurements or materials and with zero evidence that there would be rain, he accepted the assignment and then waited for instructions on how to proceed and who would be impacted.

 Chasing ends and trust begins

 Many leaders exhaust themselves trying to draw anyone and everyone.
+Expanding the audience.

-It releases you from the pressure to manufacture what has already been assigned to you.
+widening the offer, pushing harder to create traction and feeling responsible to make momentum happen.
+But obedience doesn’t just narrow your lane, it releases you from the pressure to manufacture what has already been assigned to you.

 When God called Noah and Noah obeyed, his assignment was clear: